The unique character of the spoofing attack is – that the “spoof action”, serves as a spearhead for most of the other mail attacks.

 The optional damage in case that the hostile element manages to complete the attack (such as Spoof E-mail attacks and Phishing E-mail attacks) is the harm that will realize from the particular attack that executed.

-For example – in as scenario of an E-mail that includes malware, the damage that we will experience, depend on the malicious activity that the malware was programmed to do.
+For example – in a scenario of an E-mail that includes malware, the damage that we will experience, depending on the malicious activity that the malware was programmed to do.

 Another question that can appear in our mind could be – is this is the only damage that can happen?
 Is there a possibility of additional and further damages?

 The damages of the “attack” could be minor damage but on the other side, can cause tremendous damage.